Admonitions on Joulsen

 An admonition is, according to the dictionary, a firm warning or reprimand.
-But in documentation and the programming world, they are less threatening - they are just some boxes with warnings, info or an aside.
+But in documentation and the programming world, they are less threatening - they are just some boxes with warnings, info or similar.

 Admonitions as they appear in the popular Material for MkDocs.